-Dr. Frishman received her undergraduate degree from Vassar College in Poughkeepsie N.Y. and her MS and PhD in psychology from the University of Pittsburgh.
+Dr. Frishman has been on the faculty of the College of Optometry since 1990 and currently serves as the Associate Dean for Graduate Studies and Research.
+She received her undergraduate degree from Vassar College and her MS and PhD in physiological psychology/neuroscience from the University of Pittsburgh.
 She did postdoctoral training in visual neuroscience at Northwestern University and the University of California San Francisco where she also was a research faculty member.
-She joined the Optometry faculty in the College of Optometry in 1990, and she has taught in both the professional and graduate programs.
+Dr. Frishman has taught in both the professional and graduate programs in the College of Optometry.
 Her research has focused on refining noninvasive electrophysiological approaches for evaluating retinal and anterior visual pathway function in normal subjects and subjects with inherited or acquired diseases that affect visual function.

-Dr. Frishman is on the editorial board of Translational Vision Science and Technology (TVST) an academic editor for Plos One, and she was Editor-in-Chief of the journal, Visual Neuroscience (2001-2007), and Documenta Ophthalmologica (2006-2013).
-She has served on federal grant review panels, the NIH/NEI National Advisory Eye Council, and she is a fellow of the Association for Research in Vision and Ophthalmology (FARVO), American Academy of Optometry (FAAO) and a board member of the International Society for the Clinical Electrophysiology of Vision (ISCEV).
+Dr. Frishman currently serves as an Associate Editor for Investigative Ophthalmology and Visual Science, she is on the editorial board of Translational Vision Science and Technology and she is an academic editor for PloS One.
+Previously she served as Editor-in-chief of the Journals, Visual Neurocience, and Documenta Ophthalmological.
+Dr. Frishman has served on federal grant review panels, the NIH/NEI National Advisory Eye Council, and she is a fellow of the Association for Research in Vision and Ophthalmology (FARVO), American Academy of Optometry (FAAO) and a board member of the International Society for the Clinical Electrophysiology of Vision (ISCEV).?

 Dr. Lambreghts is a graduate of Pace University with an RN in Nursing and a BA in Biology.
 She worked as an orthopedic surgical nurse until entering optometry school.
 After graduating from SUNY College of Optometry in 1993, Dr. Lambreghts completed a dual residency in rehabilitative and primary care optometry at the Northport Veterans Administration Medical Center in Northport, NY.
 She served as staff optometrist at the Northport VAMC and an associate in private practice until coming to the UH College of Optometry in 1997.
 Currently she is a Clinical Associate Professor, Director of the Family Practice Service and serves as Family Practice Residency Director at the University Eye Institute.
 She is also a fellow of the American Academy of Optometry.